Why Everyone Loves (and Hates) Emily in Paris

 Emily stands in her Paris apartment wearing a green floral romper and pink cardigan while holding her phone, surrounded by stylish decor and accessories

-If you respond well to the aspirational sheen and romantic entanglements of Sex and the City, you may find familiar pleasure here.
-The tonal DNA overlaps in its embrace of style and romantic momentum.
+If you respond well to the aspirational sheen and romantic entanglements of Sex and the City, you will find familiar pleasure here.
+The tonal DNA overlaps significantly.

-If you prefer the sharper satire and generational tension of Younger, you might notice that Emily In Paris softens its edges by comparison.
+If you prefer the sharper career satire of Younger, you might notice that Emily softens its edges by comparison.
+If you want more options in that lane, browse our list of shows like Younger about career reinvention.

-So, Who Is Emily In Paris Really For?
+The Verdict: Who Is the Show Really For?

 Share this post: